What are cilia?

 Motile cilia (9 x 2 + 2 structure) occur in bundles of hundreds and produce a directional flow through rhythmic movements.
 Inner and outer dynein arms allow a directional ciliary movement by sliding of microtubular doublets against each other.
 Motile cilia are found in specialized tissues:

 On respiratory cells for example they are responsible for a proper mucociliary clearance.
 In the oviduct they promote the transport of the zygote towards the uterus.
 Ependymal cells lining the brain ventricle produce a directional flow of the cerebrospinal fluid by ciliary movement.
 Also, the flagellum of mammalian sperm has a very similar structure (9×2+1) and ensures the motility of sperm.
+Dysfunction of these cilia cause, recurrent infection of respiratory tract and chronic lung disease, infertility as well as situs abnormalities.

 Another motile, but solitary cilium is the primary cilium of the embryonal node.
 It is crucial for early embryonal development.
 Its 9 x 2 + 0 structure of nine microtubular doublets lack the central doublet but dynein arms ensure a microtubular movement.
 Altogether a rotatory beating pattern results out of this structure which is determining for a correct organ lateralization.